iluwatar/java-design-patterns/retry/README.md

 [Microsoft documentation](https://docs.microsoft.com/en-us/azure/architecture/patterns/retry) says

-> Enable an application to handle transient failures when it tries to connect to a service or
-> network resource, by transparently retrying a failed operation.
-This can improve the stability of
+> Enable an application to handle transient failures when it tries to connect to a service or network resource, by transparently retrying a failed operation.
+This can improve the stability of the application.
-> the application.

 **Programmatic Example**

-In our hypothetical application, we have a generic interface for all operations on remote interfaces.
+The Retry design pattern is a resilience pattern that allows an application to retry an operation in the expectation that it'll succeed.
+This pattern is particularly useful when the application is connecting to a network service or a remote resource, where temporary failures are common.

+First, we have a `BusinessOperation` interface that represents an operation that can be performed and might throw a `BusinessException`.

 ```java
 public interface BusinessOperation<T> {